TajaKuzman/Benchmarking-Text-Classification-on-South-Slavic/DIALECT-COPA-Benchmark/README.md

 ## Evaluation

-Micro and Macro F1 scores will be used to evaluate and compare systems.
+Accuracy will be used to evaluate and compare systems.

 The submissions are evaluated using the following code with the path to the submissions directory (e.g., ``systems/dummy-classifier/submissions``) as the argument.
 The log file is to be saved in the relevant system directory:
 ```python eval.py "submission-path" > systems/dummy-classifier/evaluation.log```